hafedEfheij/Portfolio-setup-and-mobile-first/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Portfolio-setup-and-mobile-first <a name="about-project"></a>
+# 📖 Personal Portfolio <a name="about-project"></a>

-**PPortfolio: finish mobile version** is a webpage built as a first project to showcase html and css,  skills gained during week 1 of the Microverse program.
+**Portfolio: setup and mobile first** is a webpage built as a first project to showcase html and css,  skills gained during week 1 of the Microverse program.

 ## 🛠 Built With <a name="built-with"></a>